-If you think rates will be low for longer, you would have a high proportion of fixed rate bonds
+- If you think rates will be lower for longer, you would have a higher proportion of fixed rate bonds

-If you believe interest rates are going to rise, you would maintain a higher percentage of floating rate bonds
+- If you believe interest rates are going to rise further, you would maintain a higher percentage of floating rate bonds

 - Do you want to include some inflation protection?